 Bridge-over-Baspa-river-near-Chitkul-village

-Charming Chitkul Village of Himachal Pradesh
+Uber Charming Chitkul Village of Himachal Pradesh

-I wonder why people who plan to explore the most beautiful state of Himachal Pradesh only end up visiting Shimla or Manali.
-What a lost opportunity to experience the real beauty of Himachal Pradesh, which lies in locations beyond these popular towns.
+I wonder why people who plan to explore the most scenic state of Himachal Pradesh only end up visiting Shimla or Manali?

 Towering mountains over Baspa river